 My super unruly hair!
-Making me inherit my paternal family’s ugly and curly hair is the only reason why I hate my Dad and my paternal family. 🙂 I don’t know if it’s a curse but all of my female cousins in my paternal family are curly!
+Making me inherit my paternal family’s ugly and curly hair is the only reason why I hate my Dad and my paternal family. 🙂 I don’t know if it’s a curse, but all of my female cousins are curly.
 On the contrary, my male cousins were blessed to have that most coveted straight and manageable hair.
 Oh Dear God, why did you make it that way?

 One of my biggest nightmares is to be caught with my thick and curly hair after a long and deep sleep.
-I don’t look at the mirror every morning because I grew up knowing the kind of face I would see.
-I want to start each day right so I avoid seeing that monster in my head.
+I don’t look at the mirror every morning because I grew up knowing the what I would see.
+I want to start each day right, so I avoid seeing that monster in my head.

-So why am I writing this post?
-I just want to share some of my Hair Rebonding stories over the past years.
-By sharing my experiences, I hope the other members of the female populace would learn something, share their experience and at the very least, feel at ease because they have someone to share their misery here. 🙂
+In this post, I wanted to share some of my Hair Rebonding stories over the past years.
+By sharing my experiences, I hope other members of the female populace would learn something, share a similar experience and / or at the very least, feel at ease because they have someone to share their misery here. 🙂

 My hair has been rebonded for five consecutive years, usually between the months of September to October.
 Why I chose these months is because my birthday falls on December.
 Since it’s my birthday, there is no question about my desire to have a great hair.

-Another reason why I have my hair treated on the BER months is because we usually receive our performance incentive bonus during these months. 😉 But sometimes, I am not comfortable having my hair treated after receiving our bonus.
+Another reason why I have my hair treated on the BER months is because we usually receive our performance incentive bonus.
+But sometimes, I am not comfortable having my hair treated after receiving our bonus.
 I hate it when people would tease and tell me, “ah we know where your money went.”
 Call me onion skinned but I don’t like gathering all those attention.
 I’m not comfortable when everyone notices me.
-(Yes, ang arte ko lang haha)

 The five times my hair has been rebonded also meant five different stories to tell.
 Let me relate each with a warning : long post ahead.

 My first hair rebond was done at F Salon.
 Since my hair was too thick, two stylists handled my hair.
-I felt a bit ashamed especially when all the staff and clients were staring at me.
-Oh did I say that it took 6 hours of eternity to finish the entire treatment?
+I felt ashamed especially when all the staff and clients were staring at me.
+It took an eternity of 6 hours to finish the entire treatment.
 The results were fine except that after a few days, (WARNING: something GROSS) I felt small wounds near my nape.
 I allowed the wounds to heal by themselves and thankfully they did.

 I went to the same salon yesterday for my annual hair treatment.
 The female stylist who handled my hair was unfortunately no longer connected with the company.
 A gay stylist handled my hair and to my relief, everything went safe.
 Well, just almost… Hours after the hair rebond, I felt small wounds near my nape.
 I almost wanted to freak out.
 Will I get bald?
 Will this lead to psoriasis?
 Oh God, please, please no!
 Up to this time that I am typing this, I still feel a bit worried about my hair.
 My only consolation is that the wounds are small and they don’t feel sore or itchy.
 (I hope it would heal over the next days.
 If not, oh no nightmare!)